 - AVOID OVERTIRED – here are all the details on an overtired baby and how to help him get to sleep.

 - TRY NOT TO STRESS – your baby will be fine!!!!!! 🙂

-- CONSIDER SLEEP TRAINING – You probably don’t want to create ALL NEW sleep habits and associations during this 4 month sleep regression.
+- CONSIDER SLEEP TRAINING – You probably don’t want to create ALL NEW sleep habits and associations during this 4 month old baby sleep regression.
 But once baby seems to have established more “grown up” patterns of sleep, it’s a great time to sleep train!